RealFutureAI/WC3Banlist/README.md

 PlayerThree	Cheating

 Column headers must be lowercase: name, reason.

+## Customizing Screen Coordinates for Your Resolution
+The script uses fixed screen regions to extract player names from the Warcraft III lobby using OCR.
+These regions are defined as tuples of screen coordinates:

+(x1, y1, x2, y2)

+Example from the code:

+for coords in [(400, 520, 850, 900), (1700, 520, 2150, 900)]

+These represent two rectangular areas to scan for the left and right halves of the player list in the lobby.

+## How to Adjust Coordinates for Your Resolution
+If you are not using a 4K monitor or your UI scale differs, you'll likely need to update the coordinates.

+## Steps:
+Take a Screenshot
+Open a game lobby in Warcraft III and take a full-screen screenshot with the player list visible.

+Open the Screenshot in an Image Editor
+Use any tool (e.g., Paint, GIMP, Photoshop) that shows pixel coordinates.

+Measure Rectangles Around Player Names
+For each column of names (left/right), find the top-left (x1, y1) and bottom-right (x2, y2) corners that encompass all the names.

+## Update the Script
+Replace the coordinates in the extract_players_with_positions() function:

+for coords in [(your_x1, your_y1, your_x2, your_y2), ...]

+## Test and Fine-Tune
+Run the script, press F3, and see if names are being recognized.
+Adjust as needed.

+## Example for 2560×1440 (QHD)
+If you're using 2560×1440, your coordinates might look like:

+for coords in [(500, 700, 1000, 1150), (1900, 700, 2400, 1150)]
+These are just example values – you should always verify using a screenshot from your own system.

+## Tips
+Leave extra padding around names to help OCR recognition.

+Avoid scanning unnecessary UI elements like borders or icons.

 ## Running the Script
 Launch Warcraft III and host a custom game lobby.